⚡ Free Tool + Guide

 6

-Some ISPs specifically throttle video streaming traffic.
+Some ISPs specifically throttle video streaming protocols.
 Run this speed test again with a VPN enabled.
-If your speed jumps significantly with the VPN on, your ISP is throttling streaming protocols.
-Contact them or consider a provider like Cloudflare WARP for encrypted tunnel streaming.
+If your speed increases significantly with the VPN on, your ISP is throttling streaming traffic.
+Contact them or switch ISPs if this persists.
+FCC broadband guide explains consumer rights around throttling.

 For stable 4K IPTV you need at least 25 Mbps dedicated to the stream.
 For multiple simultaneous 4K screens, 50 Mbps or more is recommended.
 Zilio's infrastructure is optimised for 4K delivery on connections as low as 20 Mbps.

 Buffering is usually caused by high latency, ISP throttling, or server congestion — not raw download speed.
 A 100 Mbps connection with 200ms latency will buffer more than a 25 Mbps connection at 20ms.
-Always check your ping alongside download speed.
+Always check your ping alongside download speed, and test with a VPN to rule out ISP throttling.

-Yes — most VPNs add 10–30% speed overhead.
+Yes — most VPNs add 10–30% speed overhead plus extra latency.
 If you use a VPN for IPTV, run this test while the VPN is active to see your actual usable streaming speed rather than your raw connection speed.
+A premium VPN with nearby servers typically adds less than 10% overhead.

 Under 50ms is excellent.
 50–100ms is acceptable.
-Above 100ms you will likely see buffering on live HD and 4K content.
+Above 100ms you will likely see buffering on live HD and 4K content, particularly during fast-moving sports broadcasts.
 Zilio operates edge nodes in the US, UK, and Canada targeting sub-20ms latency for most major cities.

-Multiply the per-stream requirement by the number of simultaneous screens.
-Two 4K streams need at least 50 Mbps.
-Two 1080p HD streams need 30 Mbps.
+Multiply the per-stream requirement by the number of simultaneous screens: two 4K streams need 50 Mbps, two 1080p HD streams need 30 Mbps.
 For a family home with 3–4 streams running at once, a 100 Mbps broadband plan is the recommended minimum.
 Zilio's multi-connection plans let you run multiple streams under one subscription.

-Wi-Fi 5 (802.11ac) and Wi-Fi 6 are usually fine for 4K IPTV when your device is within 10 metres of the router.
-Older 2.4 GHz Wi-Fi is not recommended.
-For Fire Sticks and Android boxes, a USB Ethernet adapter dramatically improves stability.
+Wi-Fi 5 (802.11ac) and Wi-Fi 6 are fine for 4K when your device is within 10 metres of the router.
+Older 2.4 GHz Wi-Fi is not reliable enough for 4K.
+Wi-Fi speeds can drop 50–70% depending on distance and walls.
+For Fire Sticks and Android boxes, a USB Ethernet adapter dramatically improves stability for live sports in 4K.

 Connection Passes the Test?